kellycode/ShaderParticleEngine/README.md

-Upgraded to THREE r174, examples are all modules in one page
+March 8, `25:  Upgraded to THREE r174, examples are all modules in one page

 Shader Particle Engine v1.0.6 ![](https://travis-ci.org/squarefeet/ShaderParticleEngine.svg?branch=master)
 =============================